© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Alluvial tin streamwork in Lydford Woods is a scheduled monument protected by Historic England under reference 1017248.
 View the official record →

-Alluvial tin streamwork in Lydford Woods is a series of medieval and post-medieval tin extraction features located in Devon.
+Alluvial tin streamwork in Lydford Woods is a scheduled ancient monument comprising evidence of medieval and post-medieval tin extraction from alluvial deposits in Devon.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017248.

 Alluvial tin streamwork in Lydford Woods is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017248.